 Founded in 2006, the orchestra consists of musicians from Ballymena and across Northern Ireland: professional musicians, teachers and advanced students, and welcomes applications for new membership.

-Third Sunday of each month at St Thomas' Church, Eglantine Avenue, Belfast
+Second Sunday of each month at St Thomas' Church, Eglantine Avenue, Belfast

-Founded in 2008, the Consort rehearses and performs a different Bach cantata for the evening service at St Thomas' Church of Ireland on the third Sunday of each month apart from July, August and December.
+Founded in 2008, the Consort rehearses and performs a different Bach cantata for the evening service at St Thomas' Church of Ireland on the second Sunday of each month apart from July, August and December.
 The group, comprising singers and instrumentalists, has also performed cantatas in St Anne's Cathedral Belfast and at the Lutheran Church in Dublin.

 Regional Cultural Centre, Port Road Letterkenny Co.
 Donegal